s2t2/tweet-collection-py/README.md

     #FactsMatter
     Trump to Pelosi

-> NOTE: "topic" is the column name
+> NOTE: "topic" is the column name, and is required

+> OBSERVATIONS: a keyword like "impeach" will catch "#impeach" and "Impeach" and "#Impeach", but not "impeachment", however "impeachment" seems to catch "#ImpeachmentEve"?
+Hmmm.
+You might want to test your own filter behavior.

-Finally, seed the development and production databases (and test the storage service):
+If using local storage, this CSV file will act as the topics list.
+Otherwise if using remote storage, seed the development and production databases (and test the storage service):

 ```sh
 APP_ENV="development" STORAGE_ENV="remote" python -m app.storage_service